devstackweb3/osa1/part1/1.10/readme.md

 The application's state should still be kept in the root App component.

 # Exercise Process :
-## Refactoring Button Sub-Children Components :
+## Refactoring Button in Sub-Children Components :
+I'm encountering a CSS formatting problem.
+Having started with tailwindcss, I realized that in reality the library was simply not imported, not taking into account my attempts to modify the state of the UI.
+Alternatively, assigning handleClick functions to dedicated reference points and taking them over as declared input properties in each REACT sub-child component, known under the <Button /> model, works well.

-## Refactoring StatisticLine Sub-Children Components :
+## Refactoring StatisticLine in Sub-Children Components :
 When I started refactoring, I didn't anticipate the architectural organization resulting from the input values (properties) perceived by the child subcomponent <StatisticLine />.
 I decided to declare the 3 properties in each <StatisticLine /> component.